amundsen-io/amundsenfrontendlibrary/docs/flask_config.md

 table page

 Programmatic Descriptions are referred to by a "description source" which is a unique identifier.
-You can then configure the descriptions to have a display title and order in the config.py file like so:
+You can then configure the descriptions to have a custom order in the config.py file like so:
 ```
 PROGRAMMATIC_DISPLAY = {
            "s3_crawler": {
-               "display_order": 0,
+               "display_order": 0
-               "title": "S3"
            },
            "quality_service": {
-               "display_order": 1,
+               "display_order": 1
-               "title": "Quality"
            },
            "doesnt_exist": {
-               "display_order": 2,
+               "display_order": 2
-               "title": "Nobody Cares"
            }
        }
 ```